TheEngageGroup/DOWCDOCS/README.md

 * Animal Page - Product Level Activities Book Thumbnail - https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-thumb.jpg
 * Animal Page - Product Level Activities Book Full-size - https://secure.defenders.org/ac/img/adoptions/activity%20book/activity-book_IMG_4330-large.jpg

+See Velociraptor.xlsx for a template.

+###3.
+Create Velociraptor Product Page in PageBuilder
+1. In Convio, click Content > Pagebuilder
+2. Search "Adopt_a_bison" and copy the "Adopt_a_Bison" PageBuilder page.
+3. Rename the page wagc_Velociraptor and click save.
+Copy and paste the page url into your excel spreadsheet.
+4. Search "Adopt_a_bison_products" and copy the "Adopt_a_bison_products" PageBuilder Page.
+5. Rename the page wagc_Velociraptor and click save.
+Copy and paste page the url into your excel spreasheet.
+6.